-Websites are no different in this respect, why wait around on a website that takes forever to load when you can visit another website that runs much quicker and make your purchase from that website instead.This link (https://www.thinkwithgoogle.com/feature/mobile/?country=United%20Kingdom) clearly illustrates the effect of a websites running speed on income generated by said website.
-Here at Peters Web we pride ourselves on the smooth and efficient running of our server so your website will run as quickly as possible.
-To allow for the optimal running of our site we use (and would recommend using) Cloudflare, I have included a link here which gives more information regarding Cloudflare and how to set it up should you wish to use it.
-For now hes 5 unexpected effects that a slow loading speed can have on the success of your online business: -
+Websites are no different in this respect, why wait around on a website that takes forever to load.
+Impatient browsers would in turn visit another website that runs much quicker, hence finalising a purchase from that website instead.This link (https://www.thinkwithgoogle.com/feature/mobile/?country=United%20Kingdom) clearly illustrates the differentials in income based on the running speed of the company website.
+Here at Peters Web, we pride ourselves on the smooth and efficient running of our server, so your website will run as quickly as possible.
+In order to reinforce the optimal running of our umbrella websites, we use (and would recommend using) Cloudflare.
+I have included a link here which gives more information regarding Cloudflare, and how to set it up should you wish to use it.
+For now here are 5 unexpected effects, that a slow loading speed can have on the success of your online business: -

 1) Visitors are impatient - This first point is fairly self explanatory, the mindset of people today have adopted an 'I want it now' ideology.
 With access to websites, possible from seemingly everywhere (phones, tablets...) the internet can be accessed with ease, quickly allowing users to make purchases on the spot.
 If a website is slow to load, the user will simply skip back to a search engine and find another website which will load much quicker.
 This alternate website will inevitably get the sale.
 It is of paramount importance, that your website is up to date with the latest versions of available software and plugins.
 It is always worth doing this essential 'housekeeping', as you will be rewarded with more visitors (and hopefully more sales!).